rhmaxdotorg/pulsechain-validator/README.md

 # Description

-The setup script installs pre-reqs, golang, rust, go-pulse (geth fork) and lighthouse on a fresh, clean Ubuntu OS for getting a PulseChain Testnet (V3) Validator Node setup and running.
+The setup script installs pre-reqs, golang, rust, go-pulse (geth fork) and lighthouse on a fresh, clean Ubuntu OS for getting a PulseChain Testnet (V3) Validator Node setup and running with **Geth (go-pulse)** and **Lighthouse** clients.

 There are other helper scripts that do various things, check the notes for each one specifically for more info.